 Day 15 month 13—20th March 29AD—Purim, the wedding in Cana

-Day 8 month 3—10th June 29AD—The Sabbath before Shavuot, healing the lame man after 38 years
+Day 8 month 3—10th June 29AD—The Sabbath before Shavuot, healing a lame man after 38 yrs

 Day 15 month 7—12th October 29AD—Tabernacles and the unfulfilled day